 Breadcrumbs, breadboards, and breadwinners.
-Two of which will provide you with a delicious and nutritious meal enough to feed a family, one will provide you with the foundational playground to which your PCB board design will spawn from.
+One of which has electronic components.
+Two of which will provide you with a delicious and nutritious meal enough to feed a family.
+The first, will provide you with the foundational playground to which your printed circuit board board design will spawn from.
 I will save you time, effort, and many awkward encounters by telling you that if you go around trying to stick jumper leads into breadwinners around town, your design will most likely not succeed.

 But some questions will remain even for the seasoned designers.
 Is it appropriate to use a breadboard for every design application?
 Are there limits to what these wonderful contraptions can do?
 Can similar prototyping challenges be accomplished via computer simulation?
-By further understanding the capabilities of a breadboard diagram, you can determine if using one is best for your design needs.
+Do you need an Arduino compatible breadboard?
+Learning about the advantages and disadvantages of breadboard to understand the capabilities of a breadboard diagram.
+This is important because once understood, you can determine if using one is best for your design needs.

 It may appear that the limits these boards have are enough to send you running for greener pastures, however, the advantages the boards carry will likely be ample for any designer to at least consider.

 The ease with which you can change a breadboard is one of its biggest benefits.
 Imagine you have a rock-solid design all drawn out and soldered up, only to find that there is a bug buried deep within the system.
-A long and messy road of desoldering and debugging is in your future.
-Now if you were to wire up your design with the removable and easily adjustable jumper leads, this design fix would be a seamless event of unplugging and replugging.
+A long and messy road of a solderless breadboard and debugging is in your future.
+Now if you were to wire up your design with the removable and easily adjustable jumper wires, this design fix would be a seamless event of unplugging and replugging.

 Originally, breadboards were in fact as they sound to be; a board in which bread was cut on.
 These wooden boards were easy-to-access, and inexpensive way to mount your electrical projects on.
 As they began to develop the first true electrical boards, the term was just too commonly used with electronics to be abandoned, thus remained the term “breadboard.”
 So aside from the fact that modern breadboards aren’t viable tools to cut your delicious sourdough on, there are a few other limitations that exist that must be taken into account when determining your next prototyping steps.

-Breadboard diagrams will not be a good tool when designing circuits with high voltage.
+Breadboard diagrams will not be a good tool when working with a circuit design with with high voltage.
 Although most Printed Circuit Board manufacturing applications deal in low-voltage applications, if you find yourself in the area of 50V, pay attention and consider the fact that the board connections are not suited for this voltage application.
-Similarly, the boards will have difficulty in keeping up with high current applications.
+Similarly, the board and component will have difficulty in keeping up with high current applications.
 When heading into 20mA’s or greater, you will likely find your design not performing as well.

 In addition, when dealing with frequencies in the higher, more precise reaches of the spectrum, your signal integrity will certainly be in jeopardy and will not easily travel through the board.
 The reason for most of the errors you will run into with signal integrity (as well as the aforementioned disadvantages) is due mainly to the physical connection strips within the boards.
 These strips carry a very high resistance and can, in turn, carry stray capacitance that may wreak havoc.